enonic/starter-babel/README.md

 All references to `.es6` and `.jsx` files should use the `.js` extension.
 For example, a client side file named `utilities.es6` would be included in a script element like this: `src="utilities.js"`

 Files cannot contain both ES6 and JSX.

+To use React in the project, include the react.min.js and react-dom.min.js files with a `<script>` element in your page.
+These files are included by the webjar dependency.
+You won't see these files in your project's `assets` folder, but they will be accessible at `/src/main/resources/assets/react/0.14.7/`.

+If React and JSX will not be used in your project, simply make the following edits to the build.gradle file: remove the reference to the React webjar dependency and remove references to `.jsx` and `react` in the babelJs task.
+Also remove the line with `babel-preset-react` in the package.json file.

 ## App development with continuous transpile